fg-research/website/blog/general/index.rst

         .. _inflation-forecasting-random-forest-include:

         Inflation forecasts are used for informing economic decisions at various levels, from households to businesses and policymakers.
-Machine learning approaches offer several potential advantages for inflation forecasting, including the ability to handle large and complex datasets, capture nonlinear relationships, and adapt to changing economic conditions....
+The application of machine learning methods to inflation forecasting offers several potential advantages, including the ability to handle large and complex datasets, capture nonlinear relationships, and adapt to changing economic conditions...

         .. grid:: 2
             :margin: 0 3 auto auto